-If you feel that your work in a Writing Program course (01:355 or 01:356) has been assessed incorrectly, please complete the form below.
-Keep in mind that only about one in five appeals leads to a change of grade.
+If you believe your work in a Writing Program course (01:355 or 01:356) has been assessed incorrectly, the first step is to speak with your instructor within two weeks of receiving your final course grade.

 If you are unable to resolve the issue with your instructor, you may appeal your grade to the Writing Program by e-mailing